Abdul Hafeez Kardar: Early career

 Kardar was born in 1925 into a prominent Kardar Arain family in Lahore, Punjab.
 He was educated at Islamia College, Lahore, and University College, Oxford.
 Kardar played domestic cricket for various teams, including Oxford University, Northern India, and Muslims.
 He was one of the few players of his generation to have represented India in Tests against England before the partition and, following the independence of India and Pakistan, went on to represent Pakistan.

 In 1952–53, Kardar was appointed captain of the Pakistan team for its first official Test series, a tour of India.
-Leading his side against Lala Amarnath's Indian team, Kardar's men faced defeats in Delhi and Bombay, with India winning the series.
+Leading his team against Lala Amarnath's Indian team, Kardar's men faced defeats in Delhi and Bombay, with India winning the series.
 However, Pakistan secured its first-ever Test victory in the second match, held in Lucknow.

 Kardar was a left-handed batsman and a slow left-arm orthodox spin bowler.
 In first-class cricket, he scored 6,832 runs at an average of 29.83 and took 344 wickets at an average of 24.55.
 He represented the Pakistan team from 1948 to 1952, during the years before Pakistan was granted Test status.
 Kardar also played for Warwickshire and Pakistan Services in domestic cricket.